Gran Premio del Mediterraneo

 - Merlyn Mk 12A (Brian Hart): New for Bob Gerard's quasi-works F2 team in 1968, and raced early in the season by John Cardwell.
 This car was updated to MK 12A specification for 1969 and run alongside Gerard's Brabham BT23C for Robin Widdows and others.
 Advertised by Gerard Racing in January 1970 but not seen again until Pete Tester ran it in a libre race at Lydden in early 1973.
 Used by Peter Bull (London) in sprints that summer, by which time it had a BRM engine of some sort, and then advertised by Bull in September with a 1600cc Ford twin cam engine and FT200 gearbox.
 Bull bought a Brabham BT30 for 1974 and the later history of the Merlyn is unknown.

-- Lotus 59B [59-F2-19] (John Miles): One of three Lotus 59Bs built for Roy Winkelmann Racing in F2 in 1969, and became Jochen Rindt's regular car, winning at Zolder and Tulln-Langenlebarn.
-Driven at other races in 1969 by Alan Rollinson, Roy Pike, Rolf Stommelen, and John Miles.
+- Lotus 59B [59-F2-19] (John Miles): New for 1969, and entered by Roy Winkelmann Racing for Jochen Rindt at Thruxton in April 1969, which the Austrian won.
+Driven by Alan Rollinson at Hockenheim, and then by Rindt again at Pau, which he also won.
+Rindt also won at Zolder and Tulln-Langenlebarn, and the car was driven at other races in 1969 by Rollinson, Roy Pike, Rolf Stommelen, and John Miles.
 According to Richard Spelberg's research, this car was converted to Lotus 69 specification for 1970, as F2.69.4.

 - Tecno 68/F2 [T00 304] (Nanni Galli): A brand new Tecno-FVA taken to the Argentine Temporada in December 1968 for local driver Andrea Vianini.
 Brought back into the factory Tecno team for 1969 and driven by Nanni Galli in the 1969 F2 series.
 Taken over by Clay Regazzoni at the Albi GP in September 1969 and crashed into the Armco on the opening lap of the race.
 Not seen again.